MohammedHamed12121/githupAPI.github.io/ReadMe.md

-- [X] access a specific
+- [X] access a specific user
-- [ ] display its name, bio, location, links(ex. twitter link) display the image under it gihup link
+- [X] display its name, bio, location, links(ex. twitter link) display the image under it gihup link
-- [ ] finally display its repositories
+- [X] display its repositories
 - [ ] each repository has its name, discription, topics
 - [ ] implement paganation for serverside one
 - [ ] by default show 10 repositories by page